 Sportlyzer default heart rate configuration

-By default Sportlyzer uses 4 different training zones to determine and guide your training.
-Sport scientists have discovered that 4 zones are enough for a variety of sports and still easy to remember.
+By default, Sportlyzer uses 4 different training zones to determine and guide your training.
+Sports scientists have discovered that 4 zones are enough for a variety of sports and still easy to remember.
 If your coach prefers a different number of zones you can skip to the next chapter "Custom heart rate zones".